-ETC 101: DC FUNDAMENTALS
+ETC 101 DC FUNDAMENTALS (1-4-3)

 This course provides a study of atomic theory, direct current (DC), properties of conductors and insulators, direct current characteristics of series, parallel, and series parallel circuits.
 Inductors and capacitors are introduced and their effects on DC circuits are examined.
 Students are prepared to analyze complex DC circuits, solve for unknown circuits variables and to use basic electronic test equipment.
 This course also provides hands-on laboratory exercises to analyze, construct, test, and troubleshoot direct current circuits.
 Emphasis is placed on the use of scientific calculator and the operation of common test equipment used to analyze and troubleshoot DC and to prove the theories taught during classroom instruction.
 It is also taught as INT 221, ILT 160, and ELT 108.
+CORE

-ETC 102: AC FUNDAMENTALS
+ETC 102 AC FUNDAMENTALS (1-4-3)

 This course provides a study of the theory of alternating current (AC).
 Students are prepared to analyze complex AC circuit configurations with resistor, capacitors, and inductors in series and parallel combinations.
 Upon completion, students should be able to describe AC circuits and explain the function of A.C. such as RLC, impedance, phase relationships and power factor.
 This course also provides hands-on laboratory exercises to analyze alternating current using a variety of circuit configurations with resistors, capacitors, and inductors in series and parallel combinations.
 Emphasis is placed on the operation of common test equipment used to analyze and troubleshoot AC circuits to prove the theories taught.
 It is also taught as INT 223, ILT 161, and ELT 109.
+CORE

-ETC 103: SOLID STATE FUNDAMENTALS
+ETC 103 SOLID STATE FUNDAMENTALS (1-2-3)

 This course provides instruction in basic solid state theory beginning with atomic structure and including devices such as diodes, bipolar transistors, field effect transistors, amplifiers, thyristors, operational amplifiers, oscillator and power supply circuits.
 Emphasis is placed on the practical application of solid-state devices, proper biasing and amplifier circuit analysis and the use of test equipment to diagnose, troubleshoot and repair typical solid-state device circuits.
 This course also provides the opportunity for students to apply the solid-state principles and theories learned in class in the laboratory setting.
-Emphasis is placed on the practical application of solid-state devices, proper biasing and amplifier circuit analysis and the use of test equipment to diagnose troubleshoot and repair typical solid-state device circuits.
+Emphasis is placed on the practical application of solid-state devices, proper biasing and amplifier circuit analysis and the use of test equipment to diagnose troubleshoot and repair typical solid-state devices to apply the solid-state principles and theories learned in class in the laboratory setting.

-ETC 104: DIGITAL FUNDAMENTALS
+ETC 104 DIGITAL FUNDAMENTALS (1-4-3)

 This course provides instruction on basic logic gates, flip-flops, registers, counters, microprocessor/computer fundamentals, analog to digital conversion, and digital analog conversion.
 Emphasis is placed on number systems, Boolean algebra, combination logic circuits, sequential logic circuits and typical microprocessor data manipulation and storage.
 This course also has an embedded lab with exercises designed to develop skills required by industry.
 Upon completion, students should be able to analyze digital circuits, draw timing diagrams, determine output of combinational and sequential logic circuits and diagnose and troubleshoot electronic components as well as demonstrate knowledge of microprocessor and computer circuits.
 It is also taught as ILT 163.
+CORE

-ETC 107: ELECTRICAL BLUEPRINT READING I
+ETC 107 ELECTRICAL BLUEPRINT READING I (3-0-3)

 This course will enable the student to obtain a working knowledge of the elements of blueprint reading; the ability to interpret electrical, mechanical, and architectural drawing; and the ability to visualize the entire building structure in relationship to the electrical system.
 It is also taught as ILT 109.
+CORE

-ETC 108: MOTOR CONTROLS I
+ETC 108 MOTOR CONTROLS I (1-4-3)